eagronin/university-towns-analyze/README.md

 ## The t-test

-First, we create new data showing the decline or growth of housing prices between the recession start and the recession bottom.
-Then we run a ttest comparing the university town values to the non-university towns values, which returns whether the null hypothesis (that the two groups are the same) is rejected as well as the p-value of the confidence.
+First, we calculate the decline (or growth) in housing prices between the recession start and recession bottom.
+Then we run a t-test to determine whether such price declines in university towns are statistically significantly different from the declines in non-university towns.
+The t-test returns whether the null hypothesis (that the two groups are the same) is rejected as well as the p-value of the confidence.

-The following function returns the tuple (different, p, better) where different=True if the t-test is True at a p<0.01 (we reject the null hypothesis), or different=False if otherwise (we cannot reject the null hypothesis).
-The value for better is either "university town" or "non-university town" depending on which has a higher mean price ratio (which is equivilent to a reduced market loss).
+The following function returns a tuple (different, p, better) where "different" = True if the the p-value of the t-test p < 0.01 (we reject the null hypothesis), or "different" = False if otherwise (we cannot reject the null hypothesis).
+The value for "better" is either "university town" or "non-university town" depending on which has a higher mean price ratio (which is equivilent to a reduced market loss).

 ```python
 def run_ttest():